miguel-rita/remote_two/README.md

-# Kaggle PLAsTiCC Astronomical Classification - solo 70th place solution (out of 1094)
+# Kaggle PLAsTiCC Astronomical Classification - 70th place solution

 **Challenge summary:** multiclass classification of astronomical objects from their lightcurve timeseries data which is often sparse, unequally-spaced and noisy.
 Additionaly, the test set distribution is very different from the training set, containing much fainter and more distant objects, as well as a previously unseen object class (ie. not present in training)